WeaselGames/godot_luaAPI/DOTNET.md

 			GD.Print("An error occurred calling DoString.");
 			GD.Print("ERROR %d: %s", error.Type, error.Message);
 		}

-		var val = lua.PullVariant("get_message");
+		// Let's pull our lua function from the lua code. var val = lua.PullVariant("get_message");
 		// Check to see if it returned an error, or a value. if (val.GetType() == typeof(LuaError)) {
 			GD.Print("ERROR %d: %s", error.Type, error.Message);
 			return;
 		}

+		// We create a LuaFunctionRef as our reference to the Lua code's function,
+		// then we use .As<LuaFunctionRef>() to cast it as a LuaFunctionRef.
+		LuaFunctionRef get_message = val.As<LuaFunctionRef>();
+		if (get_message == null) {
+			GD.Print("ERROR: get_message is null.");
+			return;
+		}

-		// LuaAPI.CallFunction requires a Godot.Collections.Array as the container
+		// Calling Lua (code) functions requires a Godot.Collections.Array as the container
-		// for the parameters passed in, for the lua function.
+		// for the parameters passed in.
-		Godot.Collections.Array Params = new Godot.Collections.Array();
+		Godot.Collections.Array Params = new();

-		// We use .CallFunction to actually call the lua function within the Lua State. var message = lua.CallFunction("get_message", Params);
+		// We use .Invoke to actually call the lua function within the Lua State.
 		// And, finally, we log the output of the function to Godot Output Console.
-		GD.Print(message);
+		GD.Print(get_message.Invoke(Params));

 	}
 }
 ```